maekawatoshiki/rapidus/README.md

 - Small
 - Support Tracing-JIT compiling
   - Currently, any functions or loops fitting for the following rules would be JIT-compiled.
-    - Accessing only its arguments and local variables (not global variables)
+    - Accessing only its arguments or local variables (not global variables)
-    - Number and Boolean(only for function's returning type) are used
+    - Number and Boolean (Boolean is only for function's returning type) are used
     - Calling only itself
     - (There are exceptions...)